jmonlong/workshop-hprc-hugo24/README.local.md

 Two options.

-Pick option 1 if you're planning on running the PGGB part just once or twice, or if you want to play with the Giraffe parts.
+1. Option 1 if you're planning on running the PGGB part just once or twice, or if you want to play with the Giraffe parts.
 This is **recommended** in most cases.

-Pick option 2 if you're planning on running the PGGB part several times.
+1. Option 2 if you're planning on running the PGGB part several times.
+It takes more time to setup but avoids re-downloading data every time.

 ## Option 1: Download the large files within the notebook

-For the PGGB part, large files are used.
+Large files are used for the PGGB part.
-They can be downloaded using commands in the notebook.
+They can be downloaded using commands (might be commented) in the notebook.

-Run this command from the same directory in the repo where this README file is:
+Run this command from the root of this repo (i.e. the directory where this README file is):

 ```
 docker run --privileged -v `pwd`/data:/data:ro -p 80:8000 --name jupyterhub quay.io/jmonlong/hprc-hugo2024-jupyterhub jupyterhub